chakra-ui/panda/website/pages/docs/concepts/slot-recipes.md

 Compound variants are a way to apply style overrides to a slot based on the combination of variants.

-Let's say you want to apply a different border color to the checkbox control based on the size and the checked state.
-Here's how you would do it:
+Let's say you want to apply a different border color to the checkbox control based on its `size` and the `isChecked` variant, here's how to do it:

 ```jsx filename="checkbox.recipe.ts" {14-22}
 import { sva } from '../styled-system/css'